How gaming can unlock true omnichannel advertising success

 If there’s any segment of the media landscape that’s as hot as gaming right now, it’s CTV — from both a consumer behavior and M&A activity standpoint.
 And as an advertising channel, CTV is a particularly effective channel for reaching highly sought-after gaming audiences, given that gamers are known to be avid binge-watchers.

-To demonstrate the power of this opportunity, Verve Group, in partnership with MGI, recently revealed promising results from a first-of-its kind pilot that unlocked previously untapped gaming console audiences for re-engagement on CTV.
+To demonstrate the power of this opportunity, Verve, in partnership with MGI, recently revealed promising results from a first-of-its kind pilot that unlocked previously untapped gaming console audiences for re-engagement on CTV.
 The pilot program, which delivered 34% lower CPMs than on other available channels and a 12-fold higher conversion rate, demonstrated the effectiveness of CTV re-engagement of gamers for both gaming publishers looking to reactivate lapsed users, as well as advertisers and brands looking to effectively market their products to an ever-growing cord-cutting audience.

 In the context of newly (and increasingly) targetable gaming audiences, CTV offers a number of benefits for marketers, including: